Georgia: Far-right loyalist elected president amid unrest – DW – 12/14/2024

 Georgia: Far-right loyalist elected president amid unrestDecember 14, 2024

-Pro-EU protesters took to the streets in Georgia on Saturday as a 300-seat electoral college dominated by the ruling party chose a new president known for his vehement anti-West views and opposition to LGBTQ rights.
+Pro-EU protesters took to the streets in Georgia on Saturday as an electoral college dominated by the ruling party chose a new president known for his vehement anti-West views and opposition to LGBTQ rights.

+Former soccer star Mikheil Kavelashvili received 224 votes out of a possible 300 from electoral college.

 Before 2017, the Georgian head of state — a largely ceremonial position — was elected directly.